bluefireteam/fireslime.github.io/_articles/20190902_Flame_Virtual_Controller_With_Stack.markdown

 }
 ```

-The key widgets here are the `Stack` and the `Positioned`, when we just add a widget to the `Stack`, it will be rendered on the top of the `Stack` without any proper position, by wrapping a widget with a `Positioned` component we can set where it should be positioned, and that is what we do with the `GameButton` widget, positioning each one on each bottom corner of the screen.
+The key widgets here are the `Stack` and the `Positioned`, when we just add a widget to the `Stack`, it will be rendered on the top of the `Stack` without any proper position.
+By wrapping a widget with a `Positioned` component we can set where it should be positioned, and that is what we do with the `GameButton` widget, positioning each one on each bottom corner of the screen.

+Note that we need to hold the game instance into a variable, so we can call the movement methods on the `GestureDetector` tap handlers.

-This is very simple example, just to show you the basics how a virtual gamepad could be achieved, and could be expanded to have better looks and fell, the `GameButton` component could be turned into a `StatefulWidget` for example, to have a different look when it is pressed and so on, the sky is the limit.
+This is a very simple example, just to show you the basics how a virtual gamepad could be achieved, and could be expanded to have a better looks and fell, the `GameButton` component could be turned into a `StatefulWidget` for example, to have a different look when it is pressed and so on, the sky is the limit.

 The complete source for this example can be found [here](https://github.com/fireslime/flame-examples/tree/master/stack_controls).